Over 3.2 million tourists visited Turkey over the first two months of 2019.

 Many beaches claim to have blue waters.

-However, Oludeniz Beach actually has a blue lagoon.
+However, Oludeniz Beach has a blue lagoon.
 There few experiences more relaxing than unwinding in the calm waters on the blue lagoon.

 Oludeniz Beach may not have the white sands of Patara Beach or the adventure of Kaputas Beach.
 And yet, the tranquil blue waters will stay with you forever.